Office of Diversity & Inclusion Services

 DIRECT SPEND: Purchases that directly support Red Cross business needs.
 These purchases must be able to be directly traced back to a specific contract or purchase order associated with a diverse supplier.

-Note: The Red Cross utilizes an National Minority Supplier Development Council NMSDC approved calculation to get this amount.
+Note: The Red Cross utilizes the National Minority Supplier Development Council (NMSDC) approved calculation to get this amount.

 The Red Cross must receive your report by the 15th business day of the month that follows the end of each quarter, as illustrated in the following table.